See Harvard College's Summer 2021 Funding Policy

 Currently, Harvard University has suspended university-related domestic and international travel so we are planning that OCS funding will be for all virtual experiences for 2021.

-To get started thinking about your summer plans, come to a virtual drop-in (M-F, 1-4pm EDT) or sign up for an appointment with an adviser.
+To get started thinking about your summer plans, come to a virtual drop-in (M-F, 1-4pm ET) or sign up for an appointment with an adviser.
 You can access virtual drop-ins and the appointment calendar using Crimson Careers.

 We will update this page as more information becomes available regarding potential summer 2021 opportunities.
 We look forward to helping you land an enriching summer experience!